PPT: Chromatography | PDF | PowerPoint Presentation Free

 - Paper chromatography

-The below table explains about the chromatography and the applications of it in the real world and it is as follows:
+The below table explains the chromatography and its applications in the real world and it is as follows:

 Fig2: Table about Chromatography and its Applications

 Also See: Hypothesis ppt